Most Companies don’t Have Reviews as Bad As These

 To use a detection process based on documented patterns, the article lists three suspicious patterns of fake reviews:

 - Has more verbs than nouns

 One of the issues the article brings out is that people are generally not very good at spotting fake reviews.
-Part of the problem in searching in a technical service is that people often don’t know what makes a good company.
+Part of the problem in searching reviews for a technical service is that people often don’t know enough about a technology to know what makes a good company.
 For example, sometimes people call me a web designer.
+I don’t do graphic design work.
 I am a lousy graphic artist.
-So, I should never come up under the web design topic.
-But, let’s pursue the idea of using review sites to find a web development company, which may include designers and developers.
+What I am is a developer.
+So, I should never come up under the web design keywords, but most people don’t know that.
+Let’s pursue the idea of using review sites to find a web development company, which may include designers and developers.

-The first two articles appear to be from about 2014.
-The author lists some very common bad practices:
+The first two articles go together and list some very common bad practices:

 - The company holds your domain name hostage.
 Never let your web development company have your domain name registration.

 - The company holds your Google accounts hostage.
 Never let your web development company create any account for you.